 Samantha Hansen Has Rocks in Her Head is Viau's first novel.
-She is also the author of three picture books: City Street Beat, Look What I Can Do!, and Storm Song.
+Her picture books, Look What I Can Do!
+(Abrams) and Storm Song (Amazon Children's Publishing), are due out Spring 2013.
 Find out more at www.nancyviau.com.